The mummified monk inside a Buddha statue

 The body of Shinnyokai Shonin, found in Oaminaka, Japan.
 He had practiced self-mummification. ( self-mummified monks )

-The Buddha statue had recently left China for the first time to go on display as part of a mummy-themed exhibit at the Netherlands’ Drents Museum .
-The statue is now visiting the Hungarian Natural History Museum until May 2015 and the team’s research is expected to be published in an upcoming monograph.
+The Buddha statue had left China for the first time to go on display as part of a mummy-themed exhibit at the Netherlands’ Drents Museum .
+The statue then visited the Hungarian Natural History Museum until May 2015 and the team’s research was published in a monograph.

 NL Times writes, “The discovery of the mummy is of great cultural significance.
 It is not only the only one of its kind, but also the only Chinese Buddhist mummy that is available for scientific research in the West”.